OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/sql-data-warehouse/sql-data-warehouse-tables-partition.md

         ) a
 ;

--- Iterate over hello partition boundaries and split hello table
+-- Iterate over the partition boundaries and split the table

 DECLARE @c INT = (SELECT COUNT(*) FROM #partitions)
 ,       @i INT = 1                                 --iterator for while loop